 Continued uncertain global economic conditions may cause our customers to restrict spending or delay purchases for an indeterminate period of time and consequently cause our revenues to decline.
 Further, such factors may negatively impact our operating costs resulting in a reduction in net income.
-The degree to which the ongoing wars in Israel and Ukraine and the inflationary and high interest rate environment impacts our future business, financial position and results of operations will depend on developments beyond our control, including the duration of the global economic downturn that has resulted from these factors.
+The degree to which the ongoing wars in Israel and Ukraine and the inflationary and high interest rate environment impacts our future business, financial position and results of operations will depend on developments beyond our control.

 The Ongoing Wars in Israel and Ukraine.
-The uncertainty resulting from the wars in Israel and Ukraine and the threat for expansion of one or both of these wars could result in some of our customers delaying purchases from us.
+The uncertainty resulting from the wars in Israel and Ukraine and the expansion of, and the threat of continued expansion of, one or both of these wars could result in some of our customers delaying purchases from us.
 As a result of safety concerns, we may close our offices in Israel from time to time.
 Although our employees in these offices have the ability to work remotely and business continuity plans are in place to address any medium- or long-term disruptions that could result from the closure of these offices, the office closures and general effects of employees operating in a region at war could have a negative impact on our operations.
 Further, a number of our employees in Israel are members of the military reserves and subject to immediate call-up in response to the war in Israel.
 Following the terrorist attacks in Israel in October 2023, a number of our employees have been activated for military duty and we expect that additional employees will also be activated if the war in Israel continues.
 While we have business continuity plans in place to address the military call-ups, it could affect the timing of projects in the short-term as the work is shifted to other team members both inside and outside of Israel.